CommonGateway/CoreBundle/docs/features/endpoints.md

 ![request_delete.svg](request_delete.svg)

 ## Throwing Events

-If no proxy or entity(s) are provided, the endpoint will throw events(such as listen) as listen under throws.
-The endpoint will continue in its handling order if no throws are defined.
+As a final step the endpoint will ALWAYS fire any events that are defined under throws.

 When the endpoint throws events, it generates a response in the call cache.
 After handling all the throws ,are handled it will return the response to the user.
 The response starts as a `200 OK` “your request has been processed”, but may be altered by any action that subscribed to a thrown event may alter it.